-How to Find Your Orphan Pages
+How to Find Every Orphan Page on Your Website

 - The crawler finds the URL listed in your XML sitemap.

-Because search engines can’t find an orphan page through other links on the end, orphan pages often go unindexed and never show up in search results.
+Search engines can’t find orphan pages through links, so orphan pages often go unindexed and never show up in search results.

 Even if your orphan pages are listed in your XML sitemap, they are still a problem for SEO.